You can — but only if you don’t deduct your mileage!

 1) The actual expense method: You can deduct the cost of your actual car expenses (such as gas, maintenance, car payments, and a few others).

 2) The standard mileage method: You can deduct a standard amount for every business mile driven.
-The standard mileage rate for 2019 rate was 58 cents per mile and will be 57.5 cents per mile for 2020.
+The standard mileage rate for 2020 rate was 57.5 cents per mile and is now 56 cents per mile for 2021.
 Stride will automatically calculate your mileage deduction for you based on the year in which you're driving.

 If you deduct both your mileage and your depreciation, you’d be double-deducting the same expense (since the mileage rate includes the cost of gas and maintenance already).